2008–2009 neo-Nazi murders of Roma in Hungary: Kisléta

 The last known attack occurred in Kisléta on August 3, 2009.
 On that night, the Kiss brothers and Zsolt Pető approached a house on Bocskai Street from the fields, while István Csontos returned to Debrecen with the car until he would be called back to pick his associates.

 After approaching the front door, two of them kicked it down and broke inside, where Pető fired at the doorframes with his Fabarm.
 They then went to the bedroom and opened fire at the two people they found lying in bed.
 The mother, Mária Balogh, was killed on the spot, while her daughter, Ketrin, who was hiding behind her mother, survived.
 After the incident, she was left with permanent brain damage.

 After the attack in Kisléta, police patrols were increased in the area, so one of the men began carrying around a pistol, in case a shoot-out with police occurred.
-Disappointed with the results, the trio planned to also attack the mayor of the village, who, according to them, was a leftist who always gave the jobs to gypsies.
+Disappointed with the results, the trio planned to also attack the mayor of the village, who, according to them, was a leftist who always gave the jobs to Roma people.
 Later on, an allegation by a Magyar Gárda employee claimed that one of the men likely attended Mária Balogh's funeral, as a suspicious man with a tattoo on his right upper arm, most likely Árpád Kiss, was seen there.